vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

   - Display product price
   - Display product discounts
   - Add product to cart
-  - Remove a product from cart
+  - Remove a product from the cart
   - Change product quantity
 - Summary
   - Show the total price